-The PGY2 Critical Care Pharmacy Residency is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
-The program is designed to train selected, highly motivated and highly qualified pharmacists so that they are prepared for a critical care position in an acute care facility and/or an advanced fellowship in an area of critical care or research.
+The PGY2 Emergency Medicine Pharmacy Residency is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
+The residency is designed to advance a practitioner's skills in emergency medicine, critical care, and toxicology.
+The program is designed to train selected, highly motivated, and highly qualified pharmacists so that they are prepared for an emergency medicine position in an acute care facility and/or an advanced fellowship in an area of emergency medicine, toxicology or research.

 About the Program:

-Academic responsibilities will include assisting in training pharmacy students during clerkship rotations, participating in clinical faculty research as opportunities become available, small group case facilitation and/or didactic lectures for pharmacy students and completing case presentations and journal club discussions to pharmacy students on clerkship rotations.
+Academic responsibilities will include assisting in training pharmacy students during clerkship rotations and participating in clinical faculty research as opportunities become available.

-The resident will complete at least one residency project pertinent to critical care pharmacotherapy of such quality that it would merit presentation at a national conference during his/her tenure at Banner – University Medical Center Tucson.
-The objective is to develop the resident's skills in problem identification, investigation and solution.
+The resident will complete at least one research project pertinent to emergency medicine pharmacotherapy during his/her tenure at Banner – University Medical Center Tucson.
+The objective is to develop the resident's skills in problem identification, investigation, and solution.
 The project will be approved by the residency program director/preceptor before research is initiated.
-The results will be presented at the Western States Conference for Pharmacy Residents, Fellows and Preceptors.
+The results will be presented at the Western States Conference for Pharmacy Residents, Fellows and Preceptors or another conference at the discretion of the residency program director.
 After completion of data collection, the resident will be responsible for submitting a manuscript of such quality that it is suitable for submission for publication in a peer-reviewed journal.
 The resident may also be offered opportunities to co-author case reports and review articles with the residency program director and/or other faculty members, depending on the resident's long-term goals and availability.

-Residents are required to participate in the ICU clinical staffing service on a rotating basis every third week (on average).
+Residents are required to participate in the emergency medicine and ICU clinical staffing service on a rotating basis every third week (on average).